Sumo App

 Stack is Next.js 16 + React 19 with TanStack Query doing the server-state caching and a thin SSE layer pushing webhook updates from the upstream API straight into the query cache (with HMAC signature verification, because that’s table stakes).

-The AI bit (the actual reason this exists)
+The visual identity (the original reason this exists)

 Kimarite illustrations (86 techniques):